naftalix/RestAPI-User-Service/README.md

-# RestAPI-User-Service
+# RestAPI User Service

-RestAPI .NetCore handling users with files currently still on work
+* Example Implementation of a RestAPI .NetCore handling users with files
+* Currently still on work...